Practical 3: Establishing and testing the hypothesis

 print("Assume that samples are drawn from populations with the same distribution.")

-Assume that samples are drawn from populations with the same distribution.
+Conclude that samples are drawn from populations with different distributions.

 Extension